Gamaliel Nightingale: Naval career

 Nightingale's first command was HMS Badger in 1757.

 From 1758, he commanded HMS Vengeance.
 In 1759, the Vengeance and its 200 men and 28 guns saw action off Quiberon Bay.
 On 13 March 1761, while still commanding the Vengeance, he captured the 44-gun French privateer Entreprenant by Land's End.
 He later took command of HMS Flora.

 He was a member of the Honourable East India Company.

 Nightingale Island

 Sir Gamaliel is also known for exploring a small volcanic island near Tristan da Cunha, which in 1760 he named Nightingale Island.
-Lying in the South Atlantic Ocean between Cape Horn and the Cape of Good Hope, it is part of one of the remotest archipelagos in the world.
+Lying in the South Atlantic Ocean between Cape Horn and the Cape of Good Hope, it is part of one of the most remote archipelagos in the world.

 The island is densely populated by wildlife, particularly birds, and is recognized by Birdlife International as an Important Bird Area.
 Two of the world's rarest birds are found only on the island: the Nightingale Bunting (4,000 pairs) and Wilkins's Bunting (approximately 85 pairs).